 What is the philosophy of the PLI course?

-The PLI Patent Bar Review is obsessively focused on helping you pass the Exam.
+The PLI Patent Office Registration Exam Course is obsessively focused on helping you pass the Exam.
 This Exam is not a test of patent law generally, or even patent prosecution generally.
 Rather it is a test in depth of certain specific procedural rules.
 We focus only on those rules and the amount of time we spend on each topic is in direct proportion to its importance on the Exam.

 The way to hone skills is by both learning and doing.
 We walk you through the MPEP (and the other documents tested on the Exam), showing you what’s tested, what it means, and how it’s tested.
 Then we take you through mini exams of increasing length where you are forced to use the testable documents, and learn by doing.
 Then we give you directions on how to proceed with your questions practice, using our Patware® software which tracks the actual Exam and includes sophisticated diagnostics, until you reach the level of proficiency.

 How many hours do I need to budget in order to be ready for the Exam?

 You need to budget somewhere between 150 and 200 hours of focused, intense study and preparation time.
 We suggest that you try to study in at least 3-4 hour increments regularly for one-two months.
 You need to treat this like an at least part-time job, and plan to spend at least 20 hours per week on it.